mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaymode.md

   * `'two'`
     : Display the pages in two columns (first page determined by document direction (e.g. RTL))
   * `'twoleft'`
-    : Display the pages in two columns, with the first page displayed on the left side (mPDF >= 5.2)
+    : Display the pages in two columns, with the first page displayed on the left side (mPDF &ge; 5.2)
   * `'tworight'`
-    : Display the pages in two columns, with the first page displayed on the right side (mPDF >= 5.2)
+    : Display the pages in two columns, with the first page displayed on the right side (mPDF &ge; 5.2)
   * `'default'`
     : User's default setting in Adobe Reader